coinswing/coinswing/README.md

    may change to a premium or a donation based income in the future to prevent this.
 6. Runner-ups are not rewarded any bitcoins regardless of their odds.

+## Running

+`npm install && npm run-script start`

 ## Stack

 Coinswing is a pretty straight-forward Node.js application, so it can be hosted on pretty much any PaaS supporting Node.js, such as Heroku or Nodejitsu.
 It can of course also been hosted on your own virtualized system.
-Coinswing uses a [Redis](http://redis.io) database for storing all data.
+Coinswing uses a [MongoDB](http://mongodb.org) database for storing all data.
 All bitcoin transactions and storage are securely handled by the [Coinbase](http://coinbase.com) service.
-All sensitive data and configurable settings are handled through environment variables (PaaS providers should provide you the option to set environment variables through their interfaces).
+All configurable data is handled through environment variables (PaaS providers should provide you the option to set environment variables through their interfaces).

 ### Environment Variables

-* `REDIS_URL`: The URL where the Redis database is located
+* `MONGODB_URL`: The URL where the MongoDB database is located
 * `COINBASE_API_KEY`: The API key of the Coinbase account used to send bitcoins to bettors
 * `COINBASE_CALLBACK_URL`: The URL to listen for Coinbase callbacks on (receiving bets from bettors) - must be a unique URL because for some reason Coinbase doesn't sign their HTTP requests (wtf?)